-IN THE OPINION OF SHERMAN & HOWARD L.L.C., BOND COUNSEL, INTEREST ON THE TAXABLE 1998 SERIES A-1 SENIOR BONDS IS NOT EXCLUDABLE FROM GROSS INCOME FOR FEDERAL INCOME TAX PURPOSES.
-In the opinion of Sherman & Howard L.L.C., Bond Counsel, assuming continuous compliance with certain covenants and representations described herein, (i) interest on the 1998 Series A-2 Senior Bonds, the 1998 Series A-3 Senior Bonds and the Subordinate Bonds is not included in gross income for federal income tax purposes under federal income tax laws pursuant to Section 103 of the Internal Revenue Code of 1986, as amended to the date of delivery of the Bonds (the "Tax Code"); however, interest on the 1998 Series A-2 Senior Bonds is an item of tax preference for purposes of calculating alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code under federal income tax laws, and interest on the 1998 Series A-3 Senior Bonds and the Subordinate Bonds is not included in alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code under federal income tax laws, except that such interest is required to be included in calculating the "adjusted current earnings" adjustment applicable to corporations for purposes of computing the alternative minimum taxable income of corporations; and (ii) interest on the Bonds is not included in Colorado taxable income or Colorado alternative minimum taxable income under Colorado income tax laws in effect as of the date of delivery of the Bonds.
-See "TAX" MATTERS" herein.
+In the opinion of Sherman & Howard L.L.C., Bond Counsel, assuming continuous compliance with certain covenants and representations described herein, (i) interest on the Bonds is not included in gross income for federal income tax purposes under federal income tax laws pursuant to Section 103 of the Internal Revenue Code of 1986, as amended to the date of delivery of the Bonds (the "Tax Code"); however, interest on the 1998 Series C-1 Bonds is an item of tax preference for purposes of calculating alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code, and interest on the 1998 Series C-2 Bonds is not included in alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code, except that such interest is required to be included in calculating the "adjusted current earnings" adjustment applicable to corporations for purposes of computing the alternative minimum taxable income of corporations; and (ii) interest on the Bonds is not included in Colorado taxable income or Colorado alternative minimum taxable income under Colorado income tax laws in effect as of the date of delivery of the Bonds.
+See "TAX MATTERS" herein.

-COLORADO HOUSING AND FINANCE AUTHORITY Single Family Program Senior and Subordinate Bonds
+\$20,000,785.95 COLORADO HOUSING AND FINANCE AUTHORITY Single Family Program Bonds

-\$23,275,000 1998 Series A-2 Senior Bonds (AMT)
+\$7,300,785.95 1998 Series C-1 Bonds (AMT)

-\$21,825,000 1998 Series A-3 Senior Bonds (non-AMT)
+\$12,700,000 1998 Series C-2 Bonds (non-AMT)